Commissioning Hard Edge glass art explained

 Here’s a selection of fused Hard Edge glass production videos so you get the idea.

-Expect everything to take 2-6 weeks from start to finish.
+Expect everything to take 6-20 weeks from start to finish depending on the complexity of the work, and Linda's calendar.

-Once the work is complete, it’ll be sent to you by tracked courier, double boxed, using double-walled boxes, one inside the other, with padding in between, strong and sturdy enough for glass to travel without fear of breakage.
+Once the work is complete, it’ll be specialist packaged, ie double boxed, using double-walled boxes, one inside the other, with padding in between, strong and sturdy enough for the glass to travel without fear of breakage.

-In 1508 when Michaelangelo started to paint the Sistine Chapel Ceiling in Rome, it took him 5 years, and he spent a lot of it nearly upside down, with no shred of sympathy from his paymaster, Pope Julius II.
+In 1508 when Michaelangelo started to paint the Sistine Chapel Ceiling in Rome, it took him 5 years, and he spent a lot of it nearly upside down on scaffolding, with no shred of sympathy from his paymaster, Pope Julius II.

-Today art’s much easier, and installing a Hard Edge glass artwork takes five minutes to an hour, depending on the display style you’ve chosen.
+Today art’s much easier, and installing a Hard Edge glass artwork often takes only five minutes.

 How you display your piece will depend on its size, shape, palette